Devstein1365/TechCare/README.md

 **Key Features:**

-- Credentials are encoded on the client-side using `btoa()` (not hardcoded)
+- Credentials are encoded on the client-side using `btoa()` (not hardcoded in plaintext)
+- Dynamic data fetching for all patients in the sidebar
-- Only fetches and displays Jessica Taylor's patient data
+- Only displays Jessica Taylor's detailed information (as per requirements)
-- Error handling and loading states implemented
+- Comprehensive error handling and loading states
+- Real-time data - no hardcoded patient information

 **API Endpoint:**

 ```
 GET https://fedskillstest.coalitiontechnologies.workers.dev
 ```

+**Data Flow:**

+1. `PatientsList` component fetches all patients from API
+2. `Home` page fetches Jessica Taylor's complete data
+3. All components receive data via props (no static data)

 ## 🎨 Color Scheme